 Connect to your admin panel with an administrator address.
 Click on your domain then on 'Edit settings', check 'Catch-all' and choose a target address.

-Currently only paid plans allow multiple domains in a single account.
-If you have a paid plan, login to the admin panel and click on Domains > Add a domain.
+Currently only Premium plans and above allow multiple domains in a single account.
+If you have such a plan, login to the admin panel and click on Domains > Add a domain.

 You can delete a domain from its page on the admin panel, but only when you're logged in with a full admin address of a domain other than the one you want to delete.